bugavix/hack_cpu/README.md

 This project involves an attempt to design a CPU based on the HACK architecture introduced by Noam NISAN and Schimon SCHOKEN in their book *The Elements of Computing Systems*.
 The CPU itself consists of a 16-bit data bus, an SPI module for communication with memory, and another SPI module for sending debugging data.
 The main goal of the project is to test the capabilities and limitations of open-source tools used for microelectronic circuit design.
 Specifically, we will first explore the OpenLane process to transform HDL files into synthesizable output, followed by the TinyTapeout initiative for chip fabrication.

-## License
+## Acknowledgement

-This work is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).
-It incorporates code and concepts from the nand2tetris project, and from the book “The Elements of Computing Systems” by Noam Nisan and Shimon Schocken.
-We are grateful for their pioneering work and contributions to the field of computer science education.
+This project incorporates code and concepts from the nand2tetris project, and from the book “The Elements of Computing Systems” by Noam Nisan and Shimon Schocken.
+We are grateful for their work and contributions to the field of computer science education.
 For more information, please visit the [nand2tetris website](https://www.nand2tetris.org/).

 ## Authors